2019 Request for Proposals

 Details of the Proposal

 Provide details of the plan, the intermediate and final goals (if applicable), how outcomes will be measured and success assessed.
-Suitable outcomes assessment is an absolute requirement.
+Suitable outcomes assessment is an absolute requirement and a key component of application assessment.

 Provide assessment of what will be accomplished in the short and long term as a result of implementation of the proposed initiative